-Environmental matters.
+Environmental matters

 The enforcement of environmental regulation in the Azerbaijan Republic is evolving and the enforcement posture of government authorities is continually being reconsidered.
 The Group periodically evaluates its obligations under environmental regulations.
 As obligations are determined, they are recognised immediately.
 Potential liabilities, which might arise as a result of changes in existing regulations, civil litigation or legislation, cannot be estimated but could be material.
-In the current enforcement climate under existing legislation, management believes that there are no significant liabilities for environmental damage above environmental obligation provision (Note 13) currently made by the Group.
+In the current enforcement climate under existing legislation, management believes that there are no significant liabilities for environmental damages.